-Killer content, amazing visuals and customized formatting are some of the many ways to stand out on social media.
-But what often gets overlooked is your brand voice.
+Killer content, amazing visuals and customized formatting are just some of the many ways that your business can stand out on social media.
+However, an important factor that often gets overlooked is establishing a brand voice.

-Finding a voice for your social media marketing campaigns can be difficult because the concept is somewhat unlike other optimization strategies.
+Finding a voice for your social media marketing campaigns is not easy.
+This is because the concept of establishing a digital voice is somewhat unlike other optimization strategies.
 Your brand voice is not a statistic you can track or a design element you can tweak.
-Your voice goes much much deeper than that.
-Rather than tracking and analyzing, you can plan and practice.
+Instead, your voice goes much much deeper than that.

-When you jump into the discussion of voice in social media marketing, you can’t help but touch on tone as well.
-The two actually go hand-in-hand and are often used interchangeably.
+When you are developing your brand voice for your social media campaigns, you automatically touch on your brand tone.
+In fact, the two go hand-in-hand and are pretty often used interchangeably.
 But, for the sake of definitions, here you go…

 Voice: your brand personality described in an adjective. ex: positive, professional, innovative